Stag’s Leap Wine Cellars

 Just any oak barrel won’t do, however.
 Particularly prized is oak from forests in France that have been carefully managed for centuries.
 The character of the wood varies by region.
 For example, the soils and closely spaced trees in the area called Center of France produce oak with dense fibers.
 This tight grain imparts flavors and tannins slowly, elegantly balancing and enhancing the wine.
 Many of the barrels used at Stag’s Leap Wine Cellars come from this region, with most coming from Nevers (pronounced nevair), a smaller area within the Center of France.
 Even within Nevers oak there are subtle variations in the wood grain, and we choose barrels from several different coopers (as the makers of barrels are called) to achieve a range of grains from which to build layers of flavor and texture.

 Barrels made from too-fresh wood might split and crack as the wood dries out, so the oak must be seasoned.
-The barrels we purchase are made from wood that has been dried in the open air for two to three years.
+The barrels we purchase for our Napa Valley wines are made from wood that has been dried in the open air for two to three years.
 Drying wood in a kiln is much faster, but long-term exposure to the natural elements encourages biological and chemical transformations: rich oak aromas evolve, and weathering softens harsh tannins.

 The oak is also changed by the heat that is applied to bend the individual staves into the barrel’s characteristic shape.Wood that is toasted, rather than steamed, contributes an even broader range of flavors and textures.
 In addition, the more the wood is toasted, the less tannin the alcohol in the wine will leach out of the wood.
 Lightly toasted barrels will impart more tannic, fruity, oaky qualities to wine, while a medium toast provides more toasty, vanilla, and coffee characteristics, with softer tannins.
 Heavier toasts impart smells of coffee bean, spice, and cigar box.